soundpress/RulesOfNYC/docs/c04/index.rst

 (d) Interest payments.

    (i) An agency required to make interest payments under this Section shall make them for the period commencing thirty (30) days after the start date of the contract and ending with the date the contract is registered.
 Interest payments shall be made only to reimburse the vendor for interest actually incurred by the vendor pursuant to a loan taken out by the vendor; where such loan was used and interest incurred because of the untimely registration of a contract.
-The rate at which such interest is reimbursed shall not exceed the maximum rate allowed by law or the rate set jointly by the Comptroller and OMB pursuant to § 4-06, whichever is lower.
+The rate at which such interest is reimbursed shall not exceed the maximum rate allowed by law or the rate set jointly by the Comptroller and OMB pursuant to 9 RCNY § 4-06, whichever is lower.
 The amount of the loan on which the interest payments are based shall not be greater than the amount due under the contract prior to registration.
 No interest shall be paid if the vendor had been previously offered an interest-free loan in connection with the contract in question, but declined to accept it.

    (ii) The Comptroller and OMB may, for a limited period of time not to exceed thirty days per calendar year, jointly defer the City's obligation to pay interest when the City is experiencing a shortage of cash.
 In such event, the CCPO shall provide, at the earliest practicable opportunity, written notice to ACCOs of this action and its expected duration.
 Notice of this action shall be published by the CCPO in the City Record as soon as is practicable after such determination is made, not to exceed thirty days.
 The CCPO shall provide similar written notice of subsequent action either to extend or cancel this period of deferral.